Grover Travels to Jakle’s Lagoon on San Juan Island

 Grover has been traveling and exploring San Juan Island.
 Join him on his trip to Jakle’s Lagoon!

 Grover and I took a bike ride to American Camp and decided to hike to Jakle’s Lagoon.
-Boy are we glad that we did!
+Boy are we glad we did!
 Jakle’s Lagoon is located just south of the Fourth of July Beach on Cattle Point on San Juan Island.
 The lagoon is part of the San Juan Island National Historic Park.
 Presumably it is named after the the first Cattle Point Lighthouse caretaker George Jakle who was a soldier stationed at American Camp.

 The trail begins in a cool, forested area that is about 1 mile.
 Grover loved the cool, shady hike after riding in the bike trailer catching sun rays.
 You can grab a nature map at the trailhead and it will give you information about the plants and trees.